-This article first appeared on Peter Purcell’s blog, Tech and the Business of Change, on CIO.com.
+This article first appeared in Peter Purcell’s blog, Tech and the Business of Change, at CIO.com.

 There are three simple activities to revamp the ITSC and renew the IT-business relationship:

 This is a one-time exercise that helps re-engage the business.
 Work as a team to develop or update guiding principles for how projects are identified, selected, and prioritized.
 The guiding principles need to ensure clear, two-way communication so that IT is not just an order taker.
 IT needs to be able to ask why a project is necessary and make suggestions for alternative solutions that could be more cost effective.
 On the other hand, business needs to be in a position to turn down IT suggestions for implementing new, unproven technologies that may not add value.
 This helps keep both organizations from succumbing to the urge of chasing the newest, shiniest ball.